mtollefsen/notebooks/README.md

 # Overwatch League Data Projects
-This is a repository of data projects that utilize data from the Overwatch League. <br>
+This is a repository of personal projects that utilize data from the Overwatch League.
+The purpose of these projects was to give me more experience in useful skills and technologies including:
+- Data cleanup and organization
+- Data visualization
+- Communicating results from data analysis
-Languages: SQL & Python.
+- SQL
+- Python
+- Tableau

 ### Projects
 - [Overwatch League Data Cleanup](https://github.com/maxtoll/Overwatch-League-Data/tree/main/Data%20Cleanup)